The best VPN service in 2024

 For a comprehensive rundown, check out out our full methodology of how we test VPNs.
 For the time-poor, though, here are the crib notes.

-Unlike some sites, we don't simply reel off a spec sheet and declare the provider with most impressive claims the winner.
-Instead, we have a dedicated team in-house that gets hands-on with all the providers listed (and more).
+Unlike some sites, I don't simply reel off a spec sheet and declare the provider with most impressive claims the winner.
+Instead, I work with our dedicated in-house team that gets hands-on with all the providers listed (and more).

 Every 6 months, after scouring the website for new claimed features or changes in policy, we sign up to a plan and install it on a range of devices.
 The Windows app sees the most rigorous testing, and it's here that we'll try to break the kill switch, ensure any leak protection is working correctly, and measure connection speeds.

-The other apps, including the Mac VPN, iPhone VPN, and Android VPN also see comprehensive testing, and we'll check every available setting in every app to make sure it's functioning as promised by the provider.
+The other apps, including the Mac VPN and Android VPN, also see comprehensive testing, and we'll check every available setting in every app to make sure it's functioning as promised by the provider.

 As we use the apps, if anything appears to be behaving strangely we'll investigate that.
 We might dig into the source code, or view the contents of its RAM.
 This general usage stage is also how we make decisions on aesthetics and ease of use – although these are admittedly more subjective.